Home

 8. This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their heart is far from me.

-To take the bread and the wine every day, every week, or every month as the Sunday keepers do is a man made tradition, and
+To take the bread and the wine every day, every week, or every month as the Sunday keepers do is a man made tradition,

-will never be accepted.
+and will never be accepted.

 Paul taught the truth:

-23. For I have received of the Lord that which also I delivered unto you, That the Lord Jesus the same night in which
+23. For I have received of the Lord that which also I delivered unto you, That the Lord Jesus the same night in which he was

-took bread:
+betrayed took bread:

 24. And when he had given thanks, he brake it, and said, Take, eat: this is my body, which is broken for you: this do in